Last updated: 19 February 2020

 Yes.
-Informal purchases of duck from game dealers in England show that up to 70% are still being shot illegally with lead.
-The GWCT condemns this illegal activity and has periodically emphasized the need for compliance in its publications.
+Informal purchases of duck from game dealers in England suggest that up to 70% are still being shot illegally with lead.
+The GWCT condemns this illegal activity and has periodically emphasised the need for compliance in its publications.

 Has anyone been prosecuted for illegally using lead ammunition?

 Not yet.
 Compliance with and enforcement of the current legislation, designed to protect wildlife in our wetland areas, is essential.
 Alternatively, it is suggested that a complete ban is the only way to ensure compliance, as has been the case in Denmark since 1996.

 Would changing to non-lead ammunition reduce lead in the environment?

 Yes.
 Data from Denmark suggest that it does reduce environmental lead.
 In Denmark, compliance with the ban on lead is close to 100% and wildlife exposure has reduced, benefiting the environment, the species and also the hunters.